Observing: DBT Skills, Worksheets, Videos, Exercises

 Scroll Up

-Studies show that writing things down while you do the exercises deepens their impact (Umejima et al., 2021).
+Studies show that writing things down while you do the exercises deepens their impact.
 Since this is the first exercise, let's get off to a good start!

 You can type your answers using the online worksheet, print out the worksheet and handwrite your answers, or try our new experimental virtual coach (BETA).